[Interview] Cloud of mistrust over Malta's new government

 Meanwhile, Abela's new man in charge of the justice portfolio, overseeing the judiciary, Edward Zammit Lewis, is even closer to Muscat.

-Zammit Lewis is a close family friend who used to go on holidays with the former PM.
+Zammit Lewis is a family friend who used to go on holidays with the former PM.

-He was a vocal supporter of Malta's Electrogas project - a scheme to import gas from Azerbaijan, which, the late Daphne Caruana Galizia revealed, involved kick-backs for Schembri and Mizzi.
+He was a vocal supporter of Malta's Electrogas project - a scheme to import gas from Azerbaijan, which, the late Daphne Caruana Galizia revealed, involved kickbacks for Schembri and Mizzi.

 And he helped create Malta's EU passport sales scheme, which also involved kickbacks.